Body network gains speed

 network that uses human bodies as portable ethernet cables.

-The network, dubbed ElectAura-Net, is wireless, but instead of
+The network, dubbed ElectAura-Net, is wireless, but instead of using

-and a similar field emanating from special floor tiles.
+field emanating from special floor tiles.

 The network is faster than commercially available personal area